 Share this post:

 The start is made this year with Santorini, an island whose authorities have already announced that it will stay open for visitors all winter long (from November to March).
-In fact, this is the first winter that Santorini is staying coordinately open, with more than 90 hotels and almost one-third of the restaurants, cafeterias, and shops of the island.
+In fact, this is the first winter that Santorini is staying coordinately open, with more than 90 accommodations and almost one-third of the restaurants, cafeterias, and shops of the island.

 This is the result of special arrangements that the local authorities have made with travel agencies, hotels and transportation companies.
 In particular, Santorini will be very well connected with Athens with four flights per day (two with Ryan Air and two with Aegean Airlines) plus one daily ferry from Piraeus, operated by Blue Star Ferries.